Displaced: 2026 Eric Hoffer Award winner

 There were so many things I had forgotten I wrote.
 It made me nostalgic, and I had to reevaluate the relationship I had to “Eliot” and what that phase of our lives really meant to me.
 What his friendship continues to mean to me today.
 That relationship was rooted in something that went deeper than I think either of us realized at the time.

 I wasn’t sure how to wrap up the ending.
 It felt incomplete to me, because I know what happened in all the years that followed.
+Such is the nature of memoir, and life in general.
+Constantly evolving.

 I admired Eric Hoffer for many years—decades at this point.
 This award means something personal to me.

-When I was in Boston, one of my friends was writing a book about Hoffer.
+When I was living in Boston, writing this book, one of my friends was writing a book about Hoffer.
 I grew to respect him even more as I learned about his life.
 He was a self-taught philosopher and astute observer of human nature and mass movements who never stopped living his life as a working man.
 He was the embodiment of the thinking, working-class person.
 I aspired to be that kind of writer.
 Someone who works in the real world, with real people, doing real things.
 It was how I got started in documentary film.
 It’s why my entire career has been spent in news and nonfiction writing.

 And has there ever been a more appropriate moment to consider the themes of The True Believer?